molniya0207/PowerupParty/package/README.md

 ### 1.1.0

-- Fix for OffroadPackets 2.0
+- Fix for OffroadPackets 2.0 (and also works only with 2.0 now)

 ### 1.0.3